Tough days, sometimes can come out of the blue, or maybe its something you've been dealing with for a while.

 6. Read your smile-file

-    If you’ve got a smile-file, this is a perfect time to crack it open and have a read of it it.
-It’s a nice way to remind

-    yourself that hey…. you’re pretty great!!!
+If you’ve got a smile-file, this is a perfect time to open and read it.
+It’s a nice way to remind yourself that hey…. you’re pretty great!!!
 If you don’t have a smile file yet it's never too late to start one.

 7. And keep going

 Finally, know, this is day temporary.
 It will pass.
 Difficult times have a process a purpose.
 Don’t give up on your dreams or ambitions, your wants or your needs.
 Keep going and keep fighting.